bednarikjan/bednarikjan.github.io/_posts/2013-06-30-Conversion__of_piano_recording_from_WAV_to_MIDI.md

 <p>The system is implemented in Matlab and can be used as a command line application accpeting the WAV recording and producing the correspondent MIDI.
 No addirtional optimalizations were made as this project was meant to be a proof-of-concept of the given approach.</p>

 <h2>Awards</h2>
-<p>The Bachelor thesis was awarded the Dean's award for outstanding Bachelor thesis.</p>
+<p>The Bachelor thesis was awarded the Dean's award for outstanding Bachelor thesis at Faculty of Information Technology, Brno University of Technology.</p>

 <iframe src="https://player.vimeo.com/video/145616615" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>